-- 1. Baptised Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Baptised Catholic Children with a Certificate of Catholic Practice who are resident in the parish. (see notes 3,4&9) - 3.
-Other Baptised Catholic children with a certificate of practice. (see note 3) - 4.
-Other baptised Catholic children. (see note 3) - 5.
-Other looked after and previously looked after children. (see note 2) - 6.
-Catechumens and members of an Eastern Christian Church. (see notes 5&6) - 7.
-Christian children of other denominations, whose applications are supported by a minister of religion (see note 10). - 8.
+- 1. Baptised Catholic looked after and previously looked after children. (see notes 2&3,4) - 2.
+Baptised Catholic Children with a Certificate of Catholic Practice who are resident in the parish. (see notes 4,5&9) - 3.
+Other Baptised Catholic children with a certificate of practice. (see note 4&5) - 4.
+Other baptised Catholic children. (see note 4) - 5.
+Other looked after and previously looked after children. (see note 2&3) - 6.
+Catechumens and members of an Eastern Christian Church. (see notes 6&7) - 7.
+Christian children of other denominations, whose applications is supported by a minister of religion (see note 10). - 8.
 Any other children.